SpecterOps/1PassHound/README.md

    - Turn on the 1Password desktop‑app integration so the CLI can authenticate via your signed‑in app:
      https://developer.1password.com/docs/cli/get-started/#step-2-turn-on-the-1password-desktop-app-integration

+     NOTE: You will only be able to collect information about Groups and Vaults that you have access to.
+There may be ways to reduce the necessary permissions, but for now we've only verified full visibility via an account in the Administrators group.

 4. **Authenticate**
    - From your macOS or Windows PowerShell session, run:
      ```powershell